 enable us to determine the coefficients in terms of the values of the various derivatives of .
-First, we take derivatives of , and assemble those in Table 8.2.4.
+First, we take derivatives of , and assemble those below.
 As we do so, we choose not to combine products of numbers that arise in order to see certain patterns in the coefficients.

-Next, we (1) evaluate each of the derivatives at , and then (2) set the result equal to the corresponding derivative value of evaluated at , which ultimately enables us to determine the coefficients .
-These two steps are summarized in Table 8.2.5.
+Next, we evaluate each of the derivatives of at and set each result equal to the corresponding derivative value of evaluated at , which ultimately enables us to determine the coefficients .
+These two steps are summarized in Table 8.2.3.
+Note how we use the index variable, , to track the various derivatives of and .

-We see a natural pattern that results from taking the th derivative of a degree term.
+We see a natural pattern that results from taking the th derivative of the th power of ,.
 For example, the repeated derivatives of are ,,, and finally .
-By the time we get to the fourth derivative of , only a constant remains, and that constant is the factorial 2
+By the time we get to the fourth derivative of , only a constant remains, and that constant is the factorial 1

-This enables us to find the Taylor polynomial of degree for any function by finding the values of and using these numbers to determine .
+This enables us to find the degree Taylor polynomial for any function by finding the values of and using these numbers to determine .
 We summarize our recent work as follows.

-To find the degree Taylor polynomial, we need to compute ,,,,, so we first find the first through fifth derivatives of in the left column of Table 8.2.7, and then evaluate those derivatives at in the right column.
+To find the degree Taylor polynomial, we need to compute ,,,,, so we first find the first through fifth derivatives of in the first several rows of Table 8.2.5, and then evaluate those derivatives at in the last several rows.

 When finding the coefficients of a Taylor polynomial, it is often helpful to not combine products such as and into a single number, in order to better observe patterns; indeed, by not combining the constants that arise in higher derivatives of , we see patterns of alternating signs and factorials that arise.
-From the right column of Table 8.2.7 and the fact that , we see that
+From the last six rows of Table 8.2.5 and the fact that , we find that

 so that the degree Taylor approximation of at is